rishabhrrk/searchresult/README.md

 4. Upload csv file names.csv into table names.
 5. In Command line, navigate to folder searchresultbackend and run the following command.
 `npm install && cd searchresult && npm install && cd .. && npm run dev`
 6. The application UI will start on port 3000 and backend on 8000.
-This is hard coded for now.
+This is hard coded for now. for changing this change .env file in the root folder as well as in the searchresult directory.
+Both files will have 8000 as the port. both files should have the same PORT number.